flavioaiello/minimal-mistakes/_posts/2018-04-22-docker-multistage-build.md

 CMD ["/usr/local/bin/serve", "-p", "8080", "-d", "/wwwroot"]
 ```
 ## Automation
-Jenkinsfiles become very simple when using the multistage build feature:
+When using the multistage build feature with Jenkins 2.x, the main concern of the Jenkinsfile in each repository remains the Dockerfile build.
 ```
 #!groovy